 “Regarding the Pain of Others in the Age of Social Media” contemplates the spread of online hate and misinformation as not destiny and envisions the capacity of online relationships toward building community, challenging indifference and avoiding amplification of caustic commentary.

-First jotted on Facebook as a personal reflection to online friends in the wake of the July 2016 police shooting of Alton Sterling in Baton Rouge, Louisiana it was published by the Dhaka Tribune following a mass shooting in Dhaka, Bangladesh termed by the media as 7/16.
+First jotted on Facebook as a personal reflection to online friends in the wake of the police shooting of Alton Sterling in Baton Rouge, Louisiana it was published by the Dhaka Tribune following the hostage standoff and mass killing at Holey Artisan Bakery in Dhaka, Bangladesh.

 In “Soup & Yogurt: A Guantánamo Archive (2005-2012),” I discuss the first seven years of my long term, archive-based project After You’ve Been Burned by Hot Soup You Blow in Your Yogurt.
 In preserving, re-contextualizing and sharing what might have been a lost, deleted, corrupted, or unseen accidental visual history, I present Soup & Yogurt as an alternative account to be received alongside the history offered by “official” conventional media and government record makers; “unofficial” terrorist video makers; as well as other youtubers, bloggers, tweeters, leakers, et al who propagate, manipulate or refute official and unofficial messaging.